 RUPERT WALL is head of Sidley’s Global Finance group in Europe.

 He has considerable experience in structured finance transactions involving a diverse range of asset classes (including trade, consumer and other receivables, auto, student, aircraft, shipping, corporate, mid-market and other leases and loans, vehicle rental fleets and residential and commercial mortgage loans) encompassing a wide range of structures (including RMBS, CMBS, ABCP conduits, covered bonds, whole-business securitizations and CLO/CBO/CDOs).
-Rupert advises fund sponsors, arrangers, originators, investment managers and investors on all aspects of securitization, structured finance, asset-backed lending and derivatives.
-He also advises counterparties in relation to general capital markets issuances, leveraged finance transactions and portfolio transactions (both performing and distressed).
+Rupert advises fund sponsors, arrangers, originators, investment managers and investors on all aspects of securitization, structured finance, asset-backed lending, fund financing and derivatives.
+He also advises counterparties in relation to general capital markets issuances, leveraged finance transactions and portfolio transactions (both performing and distressed/non-performing).

 In addition, Rupert is ranked in Chambers UK 2020 for Capital Markets: Securitisation, with clients describing him as “business-focused, with a good understanding of market developments.”
-Sources from the 2019 edition say he is “technically excellent, with an encyclopaedic knowledge of the CLO market” as well as being “thorough and detailed and personable to work with.”
+Sources from the 2019 edition say he is “technically excellent, with an encyclopaedic knowledge of the CLO market” and “thorough and detailed and personable to work with.”
 Previous editions recognized he “stands out as being a valued adviser who, as well as being hugely bright and intellectual, has a unique ability to listen carefully to the often complex commercial dynamics that we require of a transaction and meld those seamlessly into its structure” (Chambers UK 2018).